-The Ioniq is all about fuel efficiency.
-Yes, it has a sleek 5-door fastback coupe body but that’s not because it’s so sporty – it’s for aerodynamic efficiency.
+The IONIQ is all about fuel efficiency.
+Yes, it has a sleek five-door fastback coupe body but that’s not because it’s so sporty – it’s for aerodynamic efficiency.
 The low nose and square tail also help to keep air drag to a minimum.
 The lightweight components - including an aluminium bonnet and boot - help minimize fuel consumption without detracting from the smooth lines.

 Hyundai designers have added stylish touches too, including distinctive C-shaped LED running lights and standard alloy wheels - although they are smaller in more humble versions.
 If you fancy a personal touch to your Ioniq, original buyers could select different colour trim details to personalise their car.

 The IONIQ offers a trio of electric-based engines.
 First, is the hybrid with an electric motor that works to help the petrol motor and vastly improves fuel consumption and emissions.
 There’s also a plug-in hybrid that can take short trips of up to 40 miles on full electric power or combine electric with petrol power for longer trips.

 And finally, there’s a full electric IONIQ offering zero-emissions motoring with the silent power of a fully electric powertrain.
 It charges to 80% in just 30 minutes.